 2013 Hugo Award Finalist for Best Semiprozine

 Special Issue for BCS Science-Fantasy Month 2, featuring two bonus stories, science-fantasy cover art “Sojourn” by Ferdinand Dumago Ladera, and a giveaway for a signed George R.R.
 Martin anthology!
-(The free ebooks will be released on Mar.
-13 after the bonus stories; the full issue is available now on Kindle and Weightless Books.)

 But you wouldn't know, Rechan thought, chilled.
 You'd be quite happy, either way.
 That's what you were carved for, to give your breath to Akanlam's babies, and even if you hadn't been born knowing it, everyone in our society has been telling you that for as long as you can remember.
 How much responsibility did people have for their carvings?
 How much of themselves had they put into them; and how much had they taught them?